jsmootiv/jsmootiv.github.io/_posts/2019-11-12-reddit-crypto-sentiment.md

 ### Results

 The below are the results from this experiment.
-If, however, you want to interact with the data you can do so on an app I built that does ongoing [crypto sentiment analysis](https://app.disentinel.com).
+If, however, you want to interact with the data you can do so on via built Disentinel.
+Disentinel is a [cryptocurrency sentiment analysis tool](https://app.disentinel.com).

 ~ 10:00a 9/23